 Complaining about poor service

-Complain to the Legal Ombudsman if you’re unhappy with the service you’ve received from a claims company, eg the results of your claim or the fees they’ve charged you.
+Complain to the Legal Ombudsman if you’re unhappy with the service you’ve received from a claims company, for example the results of your claim or the fees they’ve charged you.

 Ask the claims company for a copy of their complaints procedure or check their website.